huwenboshi/huwenboshi.github.io/_posts/2018-02-09-discussion-slides-part1.markdown

 the way, if you are a first year PhD student reading this blog post, be sure to get the TA requirement out of the way as soon as possible -- working as a TA, doing research, and looking for jobs all at the same time is a nightmare...)
-Anyway, I post my slides here on the off chance that someone finds them useful.
+Anyway, I post my slides (with animations to illustrate how each algorithm works) here on the off chance that someone finds them useful.

 ### Week 1 -- Python Basics

+...in which I went over basic python syntax, data stucture, and etc.

+You may view the slides [here](https://docs.google.com/presentation/d/1xgzWxLkI2MGdjLFbPqFLvDPWbgx7kH8B9KdxgO2zYk8/edit?usp=sharing).

 ### Week 2 -- Burrows-Wheeler Transform

+...in which I went over how to build a BWT, string reconstruction using BWT, and FM-index backward search.

 ### Week 3 -- Motif Search

+...in which I went over how to find motifs from a list of DNA sequences.

 ### Week 4 -- Graph Basics

+...in which I went over representation of graphs, Hamiltonian cycle, and Eulerian cycle.

 ### Week 5 -- Alignment Algorithms

+...in which I went over edit distance, Needleman-Wunsch algorithm, and Smith-Waterman algorithm.